U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Federal Grazing Fee

-The Federal grazing fee, which applies to Federal lands in 16 Western states on public lands managed by the BLM and the U.S. Forest Service, is adjusted annually and is calculated by using a formula originally set by Congress in the Public Rangelands Improvement Act of 1978.
+The Federal grazing fee, which applies to Federal lands in 16 Western states on public lands managed by the BLM and the U.S. Forest Service, is calculated annually by using a formula originally set by Congress in the Public Rangelands Improvement Act of 1978.
 Under this formula, as modified and extended by a presidential Executive Order issued in 1986, the grazing fee cannot fall below $1.35 per animal unit month (AUM); also, any fee increase or decrease cannot exceed 25 percent of the previous year’s level.
 (An AUM is the amount of forage needed to sustain one cow and her calf, one horse, or five sheep or goats for a month.)
-The grazing fee for 2013 is $1.35 per AUM, the same level as it was in 2012.
+The grazing fee for 2016 is $2.11 per AUM, as compared to the 2015 fee of $1.69.

 Number of Livestock on BLM-managed Lands

 Any U.S. citizen or validly licensed business can apply for a BLM grazing permit or lease.
 To do so, one must either: